-- hotel revenue from other services and sale of goods; - rental income from owner-occupied property; - foreign exchange gains / (losses).
+- rental income from owner-occupied property - foreign exchange gains / (losses).

 Service contract revenue

 Revenues from service contracts include management and administrative fees and hotel revenue from guest reservations.
 These service contracts generally impose single-performance obligations, each consisting of a series of similar related services to the customer.
 The Group's performance obligations within these service arrangements are generally satisfied over time as the customers simultaneously receive and consume contracted benefits.